KamalJaza/Python_Part_3/README.md

 - If the file exists, the function will truncate all the contents as soon as you open it.
 - If the file doesn’t exist, the function creates a new file.

+### Check Existence
+- we can check existence of txt file by using os module
+- to check existence we must using os.path.isfile('filename.txt') query will return boolean value

+### Remove
+- We can remove txt file by using os module and call remove function
+- to remove file we must using os.remove('filename.txt') query will remove file in the directory

 # Module In Python
 - A Python module is a file containing Python definitions and statements.
 A module can define functions, classes, and variables.
 A module can also include runnable code.
 Grouping related code into a module makes the code easier to understand and use.
 It also makes the code logically organized.
 ## Math